Aka-JKiely/linodeco2intensitymonitoring/readme.md

 This repo contains the colleteral necessary to deploy your own CO2 Electricty Grid Intensity monitor for Akamai Cloud Computing.

-More details available on this resources:

-Blog Post link:
-Youtube Instructional Video Link:

 Here are list of the files contained and there are usage:

 1) readme.readme - This file here :)